joeytakeda/misc/table.md

                                                 Pointing to her Woman.</stage> <l>But that poor helpless wretch——</l></sp>

 ```
+:

-*  **Note***  To indicate the recipient of written correspondence, use the elements used in section  [2.4.6.
+*  **Note**: To indicate the recipient of written correspondence, use the elements used in section  [2.4.6.
 Correspondence Description](http://www.tei-c.org/release/doc/tei-p5-doc/en/html/HD.html#HD44CD) , rather than a toWhom attribute.